arcus-azure/arcus.webapi/docs/preview/03-Features/logging-azure-functions.md

 }
 ```

-> 💡 Note that the custom middleware also has an constructor overload to pass-in additional options so you can benefit also from custom defined options that alter the behavior of your custom sanitization process in your custom middleware component.
+> 💡 Note that the custom middleware also has a constructor overload to pass-in additional options that allow you to customize the sanitization process in your custom middleware component.

 This custom middleware component can be registered with an `.UseRequestTracking<>()` extension overload, which allows you to configure any additional options, if required.
 ```csharp